QUOTES-World reaction to deadly shooting at Moscow concert hall | Politics

 "We send our deepest condolences to the families and loved ones of those killed and all affected by this heinous crime.
 We condemn terrorism in all its forms and stand in solidarity with the people of Russia in grieving the loss of life from this horrific event."
 RUSSIAN FOREIGN MINISTRY SPOKESWOMAN MARIA ZAKHAROVA

 "The entire world community is obliged to condemn this monstrous crime.
 All efforts are being thrown at saving people."
-UKRAINIAN PRESIDENTIAL ADVISER MYKHAILO PODOLYAK
+UKRAINIAN PRESIDENT VOLODOMYR ZELENSKIY

-"Let's be straight about this: Ukraine had absolutely nothing to do with these events.
-"We have a full-scale, all-out war with the Russian regular army and with the Russian Federation as a country.
-And regardless of everything, everything will be decided on the battlefield."
+It's obvious that (Vladimir) Putin and other thugs are just trying to blame someone else.
+Their methods are always the same.
+We've seen it all before, destroyed buildings and shootings and explosions.
+And they always find someone else to blame.
+"They have brought hundreds of thousands of their own terrorists here, on Ukrainian land, to fight against us, and they don't care about what is happening inside their own country."

 YULIA NAVALNAYA, WIDOW OF RUSSIAN OPPOSITION LEADER ALEXEI NAVALNY "All those involved in this crime must be found and brought to justice."